estepona/Python_Spiders/1 bilibili/READ ME.md

 ### For practice
-### both spiders should work and deliver the same resuls
+### both spiders should work and deliver the same results

 #### Updates:
 - 3/14/2017: \_clean complete, planning on "run_all.py"